ram-compbio/CANDO/README.md

 ## Background

-CANDO is an and unique and innovative multiscale drug discovery, repurposing, and design platform.
+CANDO is an unique and innovative multiscale drug discovery, repurposing, and design platform.

 ## Install